haiku/website/content/guides/building/get-source-git.md

 git push origin HEAD:refs/for/master
 ```

-<p>After your changes are complete, the push command will push your local tree to the remote Haiku repository.
+After your changes are complete, the push command will push your local tree to the remote Haiku repository.
 The commits will be added to the review page and people will review them.
 You can them amend your commits
-and push them again, until they are reviewed and merged.</p>
+and push them again, until they are reviewed and merged.

-<p>Read the <a href="https://review.haiku-os.org/Documentation/user-upload.html">Gerrit documentation</a> for a more detailed
+Read the <a href="https://review.haiku-os.org/Documentation/user-upload.html">Gerrit documentation</a> for a more detailed
-overview of the process.</p>
+overview of the process.

 <h4>Example git workflow</h4>
 <img src='/files/gitProcess_0.png'>